Layalchristine24/Layalchristine24.github.io/content/project/forestoasi/index.md

 ## Description of the project

 This project is about testing the estimation power of some classification methods which are applied to the arbitrarily clustered Swiss pension register.
-It is then possible to compare the performance of several methods in order to evaluate the feasibility of estimating the annual average determinant revenue (AADR) only with some sociodemographic characteristics.
+It is then possible to compare the performance of several methods in order to evaluate the feasibility of estimating the annual average determinant revenue (AADR) only with some socio-demographic characteristics.

 ## Application